 When chefs themselves fall in love with simple ingredients, visitors to their restaurants also get to taste local flavours at their finest.
 Even the most complex cooking techniques aim ultimately to accentuate the genuine flavours of the ingredients.
 In some cases this can mean serving vegetables raw, in others cooking them at a low temperature for many hours.
 Similarly, techniques that were previously used for meats are now being used for vegetables, and more and more restaurants are offering exquisite vegetarian menus.
 Chef & Sommelier, for example, has earned an impressive reputation, in part by offering daily vegetarian and vegan menus.

-Indeed, vegetables are playing a bigger role than ever in haute cuisine, and our star chefs too are devoting themselves to using simple ingredients.
-The chef at the restaurant Olo performs magic by transforming artichoke into nine different forms and serving them all on the same plate!
+The role of vegetables on the whole has continued to grow in importance, and our star restaurants pay a lot of attention to highlighting even the simplest of ingredients.
+The chef Jari Vesivalo at restaurant Olo performs magic by transforming artichoke into nine different forms and serving them all on the same plate!

 Premium ingredients available to everybody